 Stormwater management facilities

-Operating as holding pools for stormwater, these lakes serve to:
+Operating as holding pools for stormwater, these facilities serve to:

 - Collect neighbourhood stormwater run-off